-This page describes a brief history of the signing RPC methods in MetaMask.
+This page describes the signing RPC methods in MetaMask.
 Learn how to use the recommended signing methods.

-This method also displays human-readable text when UTF-8 encoded, making it a popular choice for
+- Displays human-readable text when UTF-8 encoded, making it a popular choice for site logins (for example, Sign-In with Ethereum).

 The text prefix of